 When we think about the building blocks of language, the parts of speech come to mind.
-Nouns, verbs, adjectives—these are the categories we learned in school.
+Worth adding: nouns, verbs, adjectives—these are the categories we learned in school.
 But "but" doesn't quite fit neatly into any of those boxes.
 It's a bit of a linguistic chameleon, adapting to the needs of the sentence it inhabits.
 So, what exactly is "but," and how does it function in the grand scheme of grammar?
 Let’s take a closer look at this intriguing little word and explore its role in the English language.

 Main Subheading